Alexa Internet: 2010–2020

 During this period, Alexa's algorithm had been evolving along with it.
 Statistics projection and the use of their technology associated with a large network of certificated websites allowed them to keep ahead of the website traffic metrics around the world.
 Because of this, many large sites were using it as the main reference for popularity on the internet.

 On November 6, 2014, Amazon announced Amazon Alexa, their virtual assistant.
 Amazon already had trademarks for Alexa due to their ownership of Alexa Internet, Inc.

 End of service

 On December 8, 2021, Amazon announced the cessation of its website ranking and competitive analysis service, which had been available to the public for more than 25 years.
 From that day on, it was no longer possible to create accounts or buy subscriptions on the service.
 The statement first published on its website specified the total cessation of the service as of May 1, 2022.
-Existing subscriptions were available until May 1, 2022, UTC, after which everything on the site was removed and replaced with an "End of Service Notice".
+Existing subscriptions were available until that date, after which everything on the site was removed and replaced with an "End of Service Notice".

 The alexa.com domain is now a landing page for Amazon Alexa products.